Meet our investigators

 Principal Investigator, MGH-Harvard Center for Reproductive Medicine

 Dr. Chan is a doctor who specializes in treating children and adolescents with hormone-related conditions (pediatric endocrinologist).
-He is an expert in puberty and scientist who studies how genetic information (genomics) affects health conditions in children and young adults.
+He is an expert in puberty and a scientist who studies how genetic information (genomics) affects health conditions in children and young adults.

 Ravikumar Balasubramanian, MBBS, PhD, FRCPEdin